karuneesh/terraform-ecs/README.md

 The above figure depicts two workflows.
 The workflow one is related to Infrastructure repository & the second workflow is linked to CI/CD of AWS ECS Services used to build node.js apps.

 ## Workflow-1: Provisioning AWS ECS Services with Terraform
+The workflow uses terraform IaC for provisioning and configuration of AWS resources.
+The reusable terraform modules built for this solutions are as follows:
+a)	vpc
+b)	alb
+c)	iam
+d)	route53
+e)	security-group
+f)	ecr
+g)	ecs

 1. **Preparation and Central Repository**:
    - DevOps Infra user prepares the solution locally and pushes it to the central Git repository.